Santi-P/Named-Entity-Recognition-CRF/README.md

 - precalculate feature vectors for gold data in the first iteration
 - Viterbi has an option to output a list of feature vectors.
 This avoids unnecessary recalculation during perceptron training
 - Only pickout feature vectors from words that don't match during perceptron training.

-## ToDo & problems
-- pre calculate parts of word features.
-- find and
-- by opting to use dictionaries instead of Numpy, I miss out on fast back end computations.